AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Removes all actions bound to that key.
 This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer executed.
+This removal is not done when loading key themes (i.e. XML files from :file:`$HOME/.gps/key_themes` directory), so it is possible to bind an action to multiple key bindings as part of a key theme.
 * Adds the new key to the list of shortcuts that can execute the action.
 Any existing shortcut for the action is preserved, allowing multiple shortcuts for the action.